-eRIC integrates patient data every minute from multiple systems and devices, supporting better clinical decision-making, with the Adult part of the system now fully operational.
-There are specific eRIC versions available for Adult, Neonatal and Paediatric ICUs, with the latter two still being rolled out.
+eRIC integrates patient data every minute from multiple systems and devices, supporting better clinical decision-making.
+There are specific eRIC versions available for Adult, Neonatal and Paediatric ICUs.

 The Challenge